aroramoksh11/Avoid-O-Bot/README.md

-# Avoid-O-Bot
+Avoid-O-Bot is  an obstacle-avoiding robot.
+As the name suggests, this robot is specifically designed to avoid obstacles in its path.
+It is equipped with sensors, such as ultrasonic or infrared sensors, that allow it to detect obstacles and avoid collisions.
+The Avoid-O-Bot typically has a simple design with a chassis, wheels, and motor drivers, and is controlled by a microcontroller.

-Avoid-O-Bot is an autonomous robot that uses sensors such as ultrasonic sensor , to detect obstacles in its path and navigate around them.
+When the robot detects an obstacle in its path, it stops, assesses the obstacle, and then navigates around it by turning or changing direction.
+The Avoid-O-Bot can be used in a variety of applications, including surveillance, exploration, and transportation.